endrelovas/PPiFlatSegmentedControl/README.md

 [Font Awesome Icons](http://fortawesome.github.io/Font-Awesome/icons/)

+## Custom fork
+Support UITableViewControl embeds (use: setForceUITapGestureRecogniser) Support for different icon location by segment

 ## Installation
 Installation can be made easilly thanks to Pod in this repository.
 The only thing you have to do is add PPiFlatSegmentedControl in your Podfile